python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 and makes them inherently mutually exclusive without users having to remember and tools having to enforce it.

-Finally, consistency with other tool formats and the underlying core metadata was not considered a sufficient priority to override the advantages of using the existing key, and the ``dynamic`` concerns were mostly mitigated by
+Finally, consistency with other tool formats and the underlying Core Metadata was not considered a sufficient priority to override the advantages of using the existing key, and the ``dynamic`` concerns were mostly mitigated by